bgoodr/bgoodrs-CMake-Examples/README.markdown

-This example sets up target-to-target dependencies between targets that are either libraries or executables, with some libraries or executables being optional and built in separate ways, based upon user-specified CMake variables.
+This example sets up target-to-target dependencies between targets that are either libraries or executables, with some libraries or executables being optional and built in different ways, based upon user-specified CMake variables.

 You can generate the images below if you have access to the graphviz